vrom911/vrom911.github.io/blog/2020-09-25-haskell-aliases.md

 I often see people experiencing weird and annoying issues due to the fact they have installed globally some packages that are used as a dependency in their project.
-And when people ask anything about `install` command my immediate reaction would be: "DO NOT do that".
+And when people ask anything about the `install` command my immediate reaction would be: "DO NOT do that".

 Don't get me wrong, I am not against the command per se, I use it too!
-My concern is about a very often misuse of the installation process, which messes up with the global environment and leads to incorrect plan construction, which could make completely valid dependencies version plans invalid.
+My concern is about a very frequent misuse of the installation process, which messes up the global environment and leads to incorrect plan construction, which could make completely valid dependency version plans invalid.

-Of course, I wouldn't be completely honest if I won't specify situations in which I do install myself, and these are completely reasonable use-cases for
+Of course, I wouldn't be completely honest if I wouldn't specify situations in which I do install myself, and these are completely reasonable use-cases for
 installation:

-* Installation of the tools from Hackage that are not going to be used as dependencies, e.g. `HLint`, `stylish-haskell`, `stan`.
+* Installation of tools from Hackage that are not going to be used as dependencies, e.g. `HLint`, `stylish-haskell`, `stan`.
 * Installation of the local tools that you are developing.
 Though I have some concerns about this one, and personally I use `build` + `cp` the executable